October 30, 2020

-Upon returning to campus in January, every student, employee, and Christian Brother who plans to live, learn and/or work on campus will be required to take a COVID-19 entry test.
+Upon returning to campus in January, every student (undergraduate, graduate, and evening), employee, and Christian Brother who plans to live, learn and/or work on campus will be required to take a COVID-19 entry test.
 Those students and employees who will be fully remote this spring will not require an entry test.
 Testing will be provided by the University, at no cost to you, at the start of the semester and will take place on campus.
 Full testing of our population may be implemented, if deemed necessary, at other points in the semester.
 Further details and instructions will be provided as we get closer to the start of the spring semester.

 2. Surveillance testing

 The University will administer surveillance testing of asymptomatic individuals throughout the semester.
 Each week, a portion of our on-campus community will be selected for testing.
 Any member of our community who is living, learning, and/or working on campus is eligible for selection for surveillance testing.
 This branch of testing will have additional protocols for our student-athletes, who are training and competing in the spring.

 3. Symptomatic testing and exposure testing

 Students who experience COVID-19 symptoms will be directed to symptomatic testing on campus.
 Given the similarity of symptoms, symptomatic students will also be tested for the flu.
 Similarly, students who have been informed by University contact tracing representatives that they have been exposed to an individual who has tested positive for COVID-19 will be tested on campus.
 Employees who are symptomatic or have been exposed to an individual who has tested positive will be directed to access testing through their personal health care provider.